floation-cutie/SWS3025/README.md

 So you can see our DuPont lines flying everywhere.

-And speaking of systematic design, we use HTTP for general communication method.So if you want to dive into embedded zone, you should learn about MQTT stuffs...
+And speaking of systematic design, we use HTTP as general communication method.So if you want to dive into embedded zone, you should learn about MQTT stuffs...

 Last but not least, our project is more like a toy and intro,